 PROCESS & PHILOSOPHY Merging American experiences with her European roots, Karola Lüttringhaus creates interdisciplinary expressions in choreography, scene design, visual art, lighting, sound, and film.

 Her dance theatre work is marked by a distinct visceral and kinetic voice that traces the changeable electricity of thought and sensation that underlies human interaction and interpersonal relationships.

-Her process is characterized by a simultaneously analytical and intuitive approach; manifesting itself as complex nestings of parallel 'stories' that bare witness to the complexity of the situations explored.
+Her process is characterized by a simultaneously analytical and intuitive approach; manifesting itself as complex nestings of parallel 'stories' that bear witness to the complexity of the situations explored.

 For her, art is an intellectual exercise as well as a journey toward consciousness as art manifest, excavating the components of socially accepted norms, and igniting conversation about points of friction, to put them in conversation with embodied and non-cognitive ways of knowing and communication.

 Through the creative process she seeks to de- and reconstruct embodied, visual, political and philosophical renderings of life experiences, to open eyes and to fine-tune our perceptiveness and our appreciation for life and all those who share it. * MOVEMENT RESEARCH Lüttringhaus' research in movement focuses on studying the interplay of the human body's sensory and articular emanations, based on a rich exchange with the Axis Syllabus International Research Community, and their investigations into biomechanical, anatomical, and physical principles as relevant to the moving body, which she then puts in conversation with more etheral philosophies such as animism, kinship and wu wei (effortless action).

 SHORT BIO Karola Lüttringhaus was born and grew up in Berlin, Germany, where she lived until the age of 23.
 She received a BFA in Choreography and Modern Dance in 1998 from the University of north Carolina School of the Arts and an MA in Scenic Design and Scenography from the Teschnische Universität Berlin in 2013.
 She is currently enrolled in the PhD Program in Performance Studies at UC Davis, CA earning her MA in Performance Studies along the way (2019).